Music Land: Recognition

 In Dictionary of Films by Georges Sadoul and Peter Morris, it is offered that the film has "an extraordinary range of graphic design and an imaginative use of sound."

 Home media

 The short has been released several times on VHS, the first time in 1985 on Walt Disney Cartoon Classics: Limited Gold Edition II - The Disney Dream Factory: 1933-1938 and 1991's Walt Disney Mini-Classics: Peter and the Wolf.

-It was later released three times on DVD.
-The first time in 2000 as a bonus feature on Make Mine Music, on December 4, 2001 on Walt Disney Treasures: Silly Symphonies - The Historic Musical Animated Classics and in 2005 on Walt Disney's Classic Cartoon Favorites: Volume 6 - Extreme Music Fun.
+It first released in 2000 as a bonus feature on Make Mine Music, on December 4, 2001, on Walt Disney Treasures: Silly Symphonies - The Historic Musical Animated Classics.
+It is included in 2005's Walt Disney's Classic Cartoon Favorites: Volume 6 - Extreme Music Fun.
+It released on Blu-ray on the 2009 Blu-ray Diamond Edition of Snow White and the Seven Dwarfs and 2010 Diamond Edition Blu-ray of Beauty and the Beast.